 9. Not everyone who lives off the grid homeschools their children

-There are several families in our homesteading community who homeschool their children.
+Several families in our homesteading community homeschool their children.
 We also found that just as many of our neighborhood children attend the local public school.
-After careful consideration, we felt that our children would be fine in public school.
+After careful consideration, we felt that our children would be beautiful in public school.
 We give them a practical education when they are home.

 10. Living off the grid is not for everyone

 We have a lot of friends who enjoy the grid every day.
 There is no moral superiority for those who homestead.
 Not everyone can live off the land.
-I just appreciate and accept my friends for who they are.
+I just appreciate and accept my friends for who they are.nds for who they are.